Mariam-Katamashvili/Social-Network/Social Media App/README.md

 # Social Network

 This is a social networking web application developed using the Spring framework and MySQL as the database system.
-The primary goal of this project is to provide a platform for users to register and create and share text-based posts.
-Users will have personalized timelines that display their posts and the posts of other users.
+The primary goal of this project is to provide a platform for users to register, create and share text-based posts.
+Users will have personalized timelines that displays their posts and the posts of other users.

 ## Features

 ### User Registration and Authentication

 - Users can create an account by providing their name, email, and password.
-- Passwords are securely hashed using bcrypt and stored in the database.
 - Users can log in securely using their credentials.

 ### Profile Management